derrickoswald/CIMSpark/README.md

 standard interchange format based on IEC standards 61968 & 61970 (see [CIM users group](http://cimug.ucaiug.org/default.aspx) for additional details) and produces a Spark Resilient Distributed Dataset (RDD).
+The RDD is exposed as a Hive2 table using Thrift.

 #Sample Usage